Wolf480pl/inve/README.md

 # inve
 Virtualenv activator that you don't source, it just execs its argv (or $SHELL)

+Inspired by some blogpost (or was it a github gist?) that explained why `bin/activate` is wrong that I've seen years ago and lost the link to it.
+If you're the author of that post, please reach out so that I can give you a credit.

 ## Installing

 idk, what I did is: